-The line height bits are used to select how many pixels form the height of a line, with the available options being single line (1 pixel), dual line (2 pixels), quad line (4 pixels) and row (8 pixels).
-The location and size of the attributes file varies based upon the state of the basic / extra colours and single / double byte colour bits.
-The location is also affected by the screen 0 / 1 bit when in row mode.
+The line height bits are used to select how many pixels form the height of a line, either single line (1 pixel), dual line (2 pixels), quad line (4 pixels) or row (8 pixels).

 The basic / extra colours bit selects between the conventional range of 15 colours provided by the Spectrum and a larger palette of 64 colours.
-This facility applies to all line height modes.